-A fresh water shower is located outboard of the port transom step.
-It is supplied hot and cold water by the fresh water system and water heater.
+A fresh water shower is located outboard of the port transom gangway.
+It is supplied cold water by the fresh water system (and hot water by the optional water heater, if installed).

-To operate, switch ON the FRESH WATER PUMP breaker on the DC distribution panel and the WATER HEATER breaker on the AC distribution panel.
-(Distribution panels are installed in the head compartment electrical cabinet.)
+To operate, switch ON the FRESH WATER PUMP breaker on the DC distribution panel and, if installed, the WATER HEATER breaker on the AC distribution panel.
+Distribution panels are installed in the port companionway upper electrical cabinet.
 Pull the shower wand out of the holder and twist to start the flow of water and adjust the temperature.
 Before placing the wand back in the holder, ensure the wand is shut OFF completely.
 Failure to do so will cause the fresh water pump to run and water to leak into the bilge.

-Swim Platform
+Swim Platform and Boarding Ladder